 Entertaining Company channeled the life of Alexander Hamilton as inspiration for their dinner experience.
 Waiters greeted guests with Painkiller cocktails and passed hors d’oeuvres including pulled jerk chicken, tuna tartar and shredded short rib popovers.
 Guests dined on a “West Indies Salad” — inspired by Nevis, the birthplace of Alexander Hamilton.
 Dinner was spice-encrusted baby lamb chops, parsnip puree and roasted vegetables.

 Kehoe Designs drew inspiration from the authentic recording studio and amplified the space with a custom speaker backdrop as guests entered the venue.
 The cocktail party featured the Rockwell crank table and a custom step and repeat.
 The intimate dinner featured four of Kehoe’s spoke tables accented with Tablescapes Event Rentals black mirage chairs, and four additional tables dressed in steel linens with Kehoe’s phantom chairs.

 Capturing the Event

 Long after “Bust a Move” wrapped, the memories of this special evening will live on.
 Bob & Dawn Davis Photography & Design captured the special details and moments of the evening with impeccable style.
-Look for a video from XPress Video Productions soon, but check out our homemade video below!
+Video from XPress Video Productions!